dapr/docs/daprdocs/content/en/reference/components-reference/supported-configuration-stores/azure-appconfig-configuration-store.md

 The Azure App Configuration store supports the following optional metadata property:

 `label`: The label of the configuration to retrieve.
-If not present, the configuration store will return the configuration for the specified key and null label.
+If not present, the configuration store returns the configuration for the specified key and a null label.

 The label can be populated using query parameters in the request URL: